Skip to main content

 Dryers that utilize the non-vented method require routine maintenance to ensure they are performing correctly.
 Also, though termed non-vented, these dryers need to be placed in an area that has proper ventilation because they expel hot air back into the space that they occupy.

-Electric dryers are cheaper
+Pro: Electric dryers are cheaper

 In terms of overall cost, electric dryers are cheaper on the low end than gas dryers.
 However, as we mentioned, when you get to higher-end dryers, there is little price difference between a gas dryer and an electric dryer.
-Ultimately, features such as quiet operation, steam cycles, and energy-saving mode end up costing you more regardless of the type of energy your dryer uses.
+Ultimately, features such as quiet operation, steam cycles, and energy-saving functionality end up costing you more regardless of the type of energy your dryer uses.
 However, ventless electric dryers do cost a bit more than vented electric dryers.

-Electric dryers are simple to install
+Pro: Electric dryers are simple to install

-Electric dryers are simple to install, and thus are cheaper to install than gas dryers.
+Electric dryers are simple to install; and thus, are cheaper to install than gas dryers.
 All you have to do to install an electric dryer is plug it in.
 There is no need for a licensed professional, who you would need for a gas dryer installation.
 The maintenance of electric dryers is typically more straightforward than it is with gas dryers, so this saves money, as well.
 Replacing a belt or switch on a gas dryer usually requires a service call from a technician.
 Meanwhile, the same maintenance on an electric dryer can generally be completed by a handy DIYer.

-Electric dryers cost more to operate
+Con: Electric dryers cost more to operate

 While electric dryers may be cheaper to buy and install, they do cost more to operate.
 Typically, electricity is more expensive than natural gas or propane, so running an electric dryer is going to cost you more monthly.
 Also, electric dryers take longer to dry clothes than gas dryers do, so the total cost to operate an electric dryer is much more than a gas dryer.

-Dryer safety
+Dryer safety tips

 Regardless of whether you have a gas dryer or an electric dryer, both require some similar measures in order to keep your household safe and your machine operating efficiently: